markitosgv/JWTRefreshTokenBundle/README.md

 ### Config UserChecker

 You can define your own UserChecker.
 By default the Symfony UserChecker will be used.
-You can change this value by adding this line to your config.yml file:
+You can change this value by adding this line to your config:

 ```yaml
 gesdinet_jwt_refresh_token: